Garsia--Remmel $q$-rook numbers are not always unimodal

-By definition, $R_k(\lambda; q)$ is a polynomial in the formal variable $q$ with nonnegative integer coefficients such that $R_k(\lambda, 1) = R_k(B_\lambda)$.
-One can define $q$-rook equivalence analogously to the case $q = 1$.
+Analogously to the case $q = 1$, one says two partitions are \defn{$q$-rook equivalent} if they have the same $q$-rook numbers.
 Surprisingly, two partitions are rook equivalent if and only if they are $q$-rook equivalent \cite[p.~257]{GarsiaRemmel}.
-In the particular case $\lambda = \delta_n$, the polynomial $R_k(\lambda; q)$ is a \emph{$q$-Stirling number of the second kind} \cite[Eq.~I.9]{GarsiaRemmel} ; for more on these numbers, see \cite{MILNE1982173,WACHS199127}.
+In the particular case $\lambda = \delta_n$, the polynomial $R_k(\lambda; q)$ is a \emph{$q$-Stirling number of the second kind} \cite[Eq.~I.9]{GarsiaRemmel} ; for more on these numbers, see \cite{MILNE1982173,WACHS199127} and Remarks~\ref{rem:q stir 1} and~\ref{rem:q stir 2} below.

-The same polynomials $R_k(\lambda; q)$ also arise in enumerative linear algebra, when counting matrices of rank $k$ over a finite field whose nonzero entries all belong to $B_\lambda$ \cite[Thm.~1]{Haglund}; this connection has led to applications in coding theory, since then up to a power of $q$, the $R_k(\lambda; q)$ give the weights of certain rank-metric codes (e.g., see \cite{Ravagnani,Gluesing-Luerssen_Ravagnani,ALCO_2024__7_2_555_0}).
+The same polynomials $R_k(\lambda; q)$ also arise in enumerative linear algebra, when counting matrices of rank $k$ over a finite field whose nonzero entries all belong to $B_\lambda$ \cite[Thm.~1]{Haglund}; this connection has led to applications in coding theory, since up to a power of $q$, the $R_k(\lambda; q)$ give the weights of certain rank-metric codes (e.g., see \cite{Ravagnani,Gluesing-Luerssen_Ravagnani,ALCO_2024__7_2_555_0}).
 The $q$-rook numbers and the related {\em $q$-hit numbers} have also recently appeared in the expansions of {\em chromatic symmetric functions} of graphs corresponding to certain Dyck paths called {\em abelian} \cite{ABREU2021105407,COLMENAREJO2023103595,nadeau2021qdeformationalgebraklyachkomacdonalds,haglund2024alphachromaticsymmetricfunctions}.

 Based on an assortment of empirical and circumstantial evidence, Garsia and Remmel conjectured \cite[p.~250]{GarsiaRemmel} that the polynomials $R_k(\lambda; q)$ always have \defn{unimodal sequence of coefficients}, i.e., that if